maxdeviant/degree/stark.md

 It is up to the Hand to pay attention to the development process, both in and out of small council meetings, and advise the king in his decision making.

+The Hand does not have to be a senior developer.
+In fact, choosing a Hand who contrasts the current king in terms of knowledge, expertise, and even personality may be beneficial.
+This will allow the Hand to advise the king on areas he may not be familiar with.

 ##Small Council

-The small council is chaired by the king, Hand, as well as key individuals from the development team.
-The small council is responsible for discussing any issues or concerns that have arisen during the course of development.
+The small council is chaired by the king, Hand, key individuals from the development team, and from other teams in the company, such as marketing.
+The small council is responsible for discussing project updates, deadlines, and any other issues or concerns that have arisen during the course of development.

+The size of the small council may vary, but an ideal number of members is seven.

 It is advised that the small council meet regularly for maximum efficiency.